Characters: Harry Potter The Trio

 Nineteen years later, she's married to Ron and has two children, Rose and Hugo.

-- Action Girl: Eventually grows into this over seven books.
+- Action Girl: Eventually grows into this over the books / the films.

-- Nerds Are Sexy: Grows into this trope in the films.
+- Nerds Are Sexy: Grows into this trope in the later films and books.

 - Agent Scully: At least, she's hesitant to believe things that are seen as superstitious or unlikely according to the laws of the magical world.
 There's a reason that Rowling described Luna as the "Anti-Hermione."
 It's a subversion of the way this trope usually plays out, though, in that Luna is usually the one who is wrong and who grows to be more skeptical.